National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 These low-risk data are covered more in Chapters [-@sec-understanding] and [-@sec-publishing].

-The harmonized EHR data that _do_ require an approved DUR to access are made available in three different "levels," each with different amounts of data obfuscation, and correspondingly different access requirements.
+The harmonized EHR data that _do_ require an approved DUR to access are made available in three different "levels", each with different amounts of data obfuscation, and correspondingly different access requirements.
 Deciding which level of data is appropriate for your study is important, because accessing Level 3 data is more work and restrictive than accessing Level 2 data.